yazdanparasthesam/llm-zoomcamp/Capstone3-tripilot/README.md

 )                                           # return to the unchanged outer terminal environment
 ```

 **Verification to capture:** the two-path staged summary, successful branch push, passing TripPilot CI, the merged `main/Capstone3-tripilot` folder with its README, and matching full local/remote `main` hashes with a clean working tree.
-No cloud URL is required for this deferred-cloud submission, and no cloud-deployment points are claimed.
+Include a cloud URL only after Step 11 is verified; until then, keep cloud-deployment points unclaimed.

 **Submission coordinates:** repository `https://github.com/yazdanparasthesam/llm-zoomcamp`, project folder `Capstone3-tripilot`, and the full 40-character final `main` hash.
 The printed pinned URL identifies that exact project revision.
 Adding screenshots or documentation after this checkpoint creates another commit; publish those changes and obtain the latest merged hash before submitting.